jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

 {% chart fig-01-stocks-daily-SPY-price.svg %}
 {% chart fig-02-stocks-daily-SPY-noise.svg %}

 The dither component of the daily price fluctuation is separated from the smooth component that represents the general trend, creating two distinct data sets that can be analyzed individually.
 In my post titled [*The Distribution of Price Fluctuations*]({% post_url 2019-01-26-the-distribution-of-price-fluctuations %}), I plotted the daily returns of the market price in a histogram, along with a fitted normal and Laplace density function.
-We can perform the same analysis not only on the market price data, but also on the separated smooth and dither components.
+We can perform the same analysis not only on the market price data but also on the separated smooth and dither components.
 See charts below:

 {% chart fig-03-stocks-daily-SPY-probs-market.svg %}
 {% chart fig-04-stocks-daily-SPY-probs-smooth.svg %}
 {% chart fig-05-stocks-daily-SPY-probs-dither.svg %}

 As might be expected, based on a [previous study]({% post_url 2019-01-26-the-distribution-of-price-fluctuations %}), the histogram for the market price data has the shape of a Laplace distribution.
 For the smooth data set, the shape of the histogram also looks roughly like that of a Laplace distribution, although it's a bit distorted.
-Notice, however, the standard deviation of the smooth data is about an order of magnitude smaller than that of the market price data.
+Notice, however, that the standard deviation of the smooth data is about an order of magnitude smaller than that of the market price data.
 Also notice how the peak in the smooth price histogram is shifted noticeably to the right, indicating a general uptrend in the data.
 The rightward shift is present in the market price data as well, but it's not as noticeable because of the larger dispersion of daily price moves in the market price data.

-Looking at the dither component, the shape of histogram resembles that of a Laplace distribution about as neatly as the shape of the histogram for the market price does.
+Looking at the dither component, the shape of the histogram resembles that of a Laplace distribution about as neatly as the shape of the histogram for the market price does.
 The standard deviation is about the same as that of the market price data as well.
 To gain more insights, let's look at some concrete numbers concerning the analysis of these three data sets:

 {% latex 1 fig-06 %}
     \begin{document}